wtulloch/Blazor.IndexedDB/README.md

 # Tg.Blazor.IndexedDB
-This is Blazor library for accessing IndexedDB and uses Jake Archibald's [idb library](https://github.com/jakearchibald/idb) for handling access to IndexedDB on the JavaScript side.
+This is a Blazor library for accessing IndexedDB and uses Jake Archibald's [idb library](https://github.com/jakearchibald/idb) for handling access to IndexedDB on the JavaScript side.

 This version currently provides the following functionality: